 Content Area: Addictions/Alcohol and Drug Abuse, Behavior Disorders, Counseling, Co-existing Conditions

-Target Audience: Psychologists, school psychologists, social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with mental health clients.
+Target Audience: Social workers, marriage and family therapists, licensed professional counselors, mental health counselors, nurses, employee assistance professionals, addiction professionals, behavioral health technicians, and other allied professionals who may work with mental health clients.

 - CE Broker#: